 1) Sales reps can own an entire account.
 This can be set up by territory, vertical, or any other qualifications.
 Account ownership prevents sales reps from modifying or contacting accounts they do not own.

-3) Reps can create a view of all the relevant decision makers and view all the relevant account activities, which tells a story of previous outreach, interactions and progress.
+3) After uploading a contact list using an Ideal Customer Profile, account based sales reps can create a view of all the relevant decision makers and view all the relevant account activities, which tells a story of previous outreach, interactions and progress.
+Note: It is very important to build out a Sales Development Playbook before building your target lists.

 4) Sales reps can qualify and unqualify entire accounts.
 This prevents contacts at unqualified accounts receiving unnecessary outreach and visa versa.